An official website of the European Union. See all European Institutions

 The Joint Comprehensive Plan of Action consists of a main text, and five technical annexes - on nuclear-related measures, sanctions-related commitments, civil nuclear cooperation, the Joint Commission's composition and functioning, and the Implementation Plan.
 These documents are detailed and specific.

-The European Union is committed to support the full and effective implementation of the JCPOA including by the lifting of nuclear-related economic and financial sanctions and engaging with the private sector and economic operators, especially banks, to promote growth in trade and investment.
+The European Union remains committed to support the full and effective implementation of the JCPOA including by the lifting of nuclear-related economic and financial sanctions and engaging with the private sector and economic operators, especially banks, to promote growth in trade and investment.
 In particular, extensive guidance has been provided in form of an "Information Note on EU sanctions to be lifted under the JCPOA" to ensure the new regulatory framework is clear.

 For all nuclear and non-nuclear sanctions-related questions please contact: EEAS Sanctions Policy Division, email@example.com